Thursday April 23rd 2020

 Listening Room @ The Cross Keys, East St, Thame, OX9 3JS

-Due to the unprecedented conditions arising from the Coronavirus pandemic, travel restrictions and venues having to remain closed this events has been postponed
+Due to the unprecedented conditions arising from the Coronavirus pandemic, travel restrictions and venues having to remain closed this events has been cancelled

 "Every once in a while music comes along that you just know instantly that you are going to like.
 Amber's melodies are more than complimented by thoughtful, interesting and honest lyrics, along with fine, understated musicianship that proves the old adage that "less is more".
 The result is a set of superbly crafted, well-rounded, addictive songs that stay with you long after the last notes have ended, and make you hungry for more." -Duncan Warwick, Country Music People Magazine, UK

 Upon first hearing Amber Cross you might think you are listening to an archival Smithsonian recording.
 Her old-time voice is clear and captivating, like a strong muscle, fringed in lace.
 She's a singer and songwriter who writes from her own life’s struggles and experiences, delivering her stories with unforgettable power and emotion.

 Originally from Maine, Amber spent her early years surrounded by gospel music in a small town church where her father preached and her mother played piano.
 In 2003 Amber left her studies at New Mexico State University to pursue her love for music.
 She moved up and down the coast of California; the San Francisco Bay Area, the Sierra Foothills, the San Joaquin River Valley, the coastal range of Sonoma County, and now San Luis Obispo County.
 She has opened for such artists as Ramblin' Jack Elliott, Jerry Douglas, Gurf Morlix, Mary Gauthier and Dave Stamey, as well as made frequent guest performances with The Wronglers, Warren Hellman's band, founder of San Francisco's Hardly Strictly Bluegrass Festival.